 Stockholder Advisory Vote.
 Our Compensation Committee recognizes the fundamental interest our stockholders have in the compensation of our executive officers.
-At the 2017 Annual Meeting of Stockholders, over 97% of the shares present and entitled to vote on the advisory resolution on executive compensation were voted to approve the compensation of the Company's named executive officers.
+At the 2020 Annual Meeting of Stockholders, approximately 98% of the shares present and entitled to vote on the advisory resolution on executive compensation were voted to approve the compensation of the Company's named executive officers.
 Based upon the results of such advisory vote and our review of our compensation policies and decisions, we believe that our existing compensation policies and decisions are consistent with our compensation philosophy and objectives discussed above and adequately align the interests of our named executive officers with the interests of our stockholders.
-At the 2017 Annual Meeting of Stockholders, our stockholders also voted, on an advisory basis, to hold an advisory vote on the compensation of our named executive officers every three years.
+At the 2017 Annual Meeting of Stockholders, our stockholders voted, on an advisory basis, to hold an advisory vote on the compensation of our named executive officers every three years.
 In light of such vote, on May 20, 2017, the Board of Directors of the Company determined that the Company would include the advisory vote on the compensation of our named executive officers every three years until the next required frequency vote.
-Accordingly, the next stockholder advisory vote approving executive compensation will take place at this year's Annual Meeting (see Proposal 3 on page 32 of this proxy statement), while the next advisory vote on the frequency of the advisory vote approving our executive compensation will take place at the Company's 2023 Annual Meeting of Stockholders.
+Accordingly, the next stockholder advisory vote approving executive compensation will take place at the Company's 2023 Annual Meeting of Stockholders along with the next advisory vote on the frequency of the advisory vote approving executive compensation.